Visit www.gvsu.edu/lakerstogether for more.

-8. Signature.
-Sign your letter and/or provide an electronic signature.
+3. Signature.
+Sign or provide an electronic signature.
 (Scan your signature on a white piece of paper and save as a .jpg file or make use of the many iOS or Android signature capture apps.)